 What players can expect to be in Call of Duty 2020

-Earlier in July, an alpha for the next game, entitled, “The Red Door,” was found on the Xbox Marketplace, with many data miners able to dig up some very telling files from it.
-Some files carried names of possible campaign missions, with settings mentioned alongside, such as: “K.B.G.
+In July, an alleged alpha for Cold War, entitled “The Red Door,” was found on the Xbox Marketplace, with many data miners able to dig up some very telling files from it.
+Some carried names of possible campaign missions, with settings mentioned alongside, such as: “K.B.G.
 (Russia),” “Hub 8 (Germany),” and “Prisoner (Vietnam).”
 Discovered multiplayer files also confirm this supposed Cold War setting, with filed maps named, “Black Sea,” “Miami,” and “Moscow” being brought to light.
 Of course, these could just be placeholder names for the moment, and could change at any point in production.